Professor Mark Buttner is the Head of the Molecular Microbiology department.

 Members of the family Pseudomonadaceae colonise a wide range of environmental niches, from human infections to plant roots and soil, and employ an impressive array of intracellular signalling systems and phenotypic outputs to react to environmental challenges.

-Our research addresses the molecular mechanisms underlying signal transduction during responses to the plant environment in the growth promoting species Pseudomonas fluorescens and the related plant pathogen Pseudomonas syringae.
+- The molecular mechanisms underlying signal transduction during responses to the plant environment in the growth promoting species Pseudomonas fluorescens and the related plant pathogen Pseudomonas syringae

-We are also characterising the signalling mechanisms that regulate nitrogen fixation in the soil diazotroph Azotobacter vinelandii, with the long-term aim of engineering nitrogen fixation genes for agricultural benefit.
+- Characterisation of the signalling mechanisms that regulate nitrogen fixation in the soil diazotroph, Azotobacter vinelandii, with the long-term aim of engineering nitrogen fixation genes for agricultural benefit

-We are interested in every aspect of the biology of the sporulating, filamentous bacteria Streptomyces, especially differentiation and the production of antibiotics.
+- Every aspect of the biology of the sporulating, filamentous bacteria Streptomyces, especially differentiation and the production of antibiotics

-Our developmental work focusses on the cell biological processes underpinning sporulation, the master regulators that control these processes, and the regulatory networks that link the two.
+Their developmental work focuses on the cell biological processes underpinning sporulation, the master regulators that control these processes, and the regulatory networks that link the two.
 As part of this effort, we have recently pioneered the development of S. venezuelae, which sporulates in liquid culture, as a new model system for the genus.

 This work is complemented by the development of new tools for synthetic biology, including strains optimised to function as hosts for the expression of heterologous gene clusters.
 Genome sequencing has revealed that all streptomycetes carry ‘silent’ gene clusters specifying unknown natural products.
 Genome mining of these cryptic clusters represents a new approach to the search for novel medicines.